If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 What if I haven’t decided on a name yet?
 If you haven’t decided on a domain name for your travel blog yet, wait a couple minutes and this offer will pop up on your page:

 Select this option and you can go ahead and start setting your blog up, then use the free credit to buy your domain name later.
-You’ll have up to a month to decide.

 4. Create your account